Jessiewithani/docket/README.md

 ## Code Sample Explanation

 I created a form component called `InputForm`, that requests basic user info.
 Upon submitting the user information, a component called `NameCard` will display the user info below the form.
-Usually, the user info would be display on another route like `settings` or `profile`.
+Usually, the user info would be display on another route/page like `settings` or `profile`.

 I created a simple test to start in the `__tests__` folder in the `inputForm.test.tsx` file

+**please keep in mind that there is no form validation.
+I wasn't sure if this was going to be an added on iteration, and also didn't want there to be too much code**